 It’s not a pig, it’s a peccary… a collared peccary.
 These critters roam from Southwestern United States down to South America.
 They roam in packs called a herd and can be very formidable, if threatened.
 Can you say oh my gored?
 Another name given to these creatures is the javelina.
 Aptly named for their razor sharp tusks which are used, in part, for fighting.
+Due to their numbers and wide distribution, these critters are listed as Least Concern by the IUCN.

 First the Stats…